mixxxdj/manual/source/chapters/library.rst

 .. sectionauthor::
    RJ Ryan <rryan@mixxx.org>
    S.Brandt <s.brandt@mixxx.org>
+   Sean Pappalardo <spappalardo@mixxx.org>

 Crates are unordered collections of tracks.
-Unlike playlists, they cannot contain duplicate entries and do not support drag-and-drop within them.
+Unlike playlists, they cannot contain duplicate entries and do not support arranging tracks within them.

-Playlists serve a limited purpose of keeping an ordered list of tracks.
-You can right-click a playlist to queue it to :ref:`Auto DJ <library-auto-dj>`, so in a sense you can “play” it.

-Often DJs keep a playlist of favorites or plan a list of tracks they want to play at a party.
-In these cases they rarely care about the order since they will likely choose the order at the party based on the dance floor and mood and they certainly don't want duplicates.
-This is where crates come in.
+Often DJs group tracks by genre, keep lists of favorite tracks, and/or prepare lists of tracks they want to play at a particular party.
+In these cases they rarely care about the order since they will choose it at the party based on the dance floor and mood.
+They certainly don't want duplicates in these lists.
+Crates serve these purposes.
 You can think of them like labels in GMail or Web 2.0 tags for your music.

-On the other hand, if you want to specifically plan out a set and practice the transitions you might want to keep an ordering of tracks or repeat them (if you plan to mix a track back in later on) so in that situation you could use a playlist.
+If however you want to plan out a specific set and practice the transitions, you will want an ordered list of tracks.
+Playlists serve this purpose.

 .. _library-browse: